mayjs/advent_of_code_2021/journal.md

 Today was an exciting day, I never had to build a traversable tree-like structure in Rust before.
 I decided to just use reference counting pointers and runtime borrow checks, though I think this would be a nice application for the GhostCell concept.

 The assignment was a little ambiguous, so I was not sure at which points a reduction was needed and it's also not really clear if explosions only happen exactly at nesting depth 4 or also at larger depths.

+## Day 19

+The transformations gave me a lot of trouble today.
+My first solution considered way to many transforms, but I finally gave in and refreshed my memory about 3D transformation matrices.
+Using those it was easy to get the proper 24 possible transforms.

+As always, part 2 was done quickly once part 1 worked properly.

+All in all, this days solution is the slowest I had so far.
+It takes about .25 seconds to calculate the full beacon map and since we built it twice for part 1 and part 2, the total runtime increases to half a second.
+There definitely is some potential for optimizations here!